numbpill3d/wirebase-social/README.md

 ## Acknowledgements

-- Design inspired by Windows 98 UI and medieval fantasy aesthetics
+- Design inspired by Windows 98 UI and medieval fantasy aesthetics, as well as by the Ethos and Feeling of the Wired, from Serial Experiments Lain.
+Temple OS also.
 - Built with Express.js, MongoDB, and Handlebars